Pursue MD/MS in USA

 The course curriculum of BiPC includes fundamentals to advanced concepts related to Biology, Physics, and Chemistry.
 Many students who wish to join the healthcare sector for various roles opt for this course.
 The following article will talk about the best courses after the 12th BIPC that will assist you in establishing a successful career in this industry.

-Course | Duration |
+| Courses | Duration |

-Bachelor of Medicine, Bachelor of Surgery (MBBS) | Five years |
+Bachelor of Medicine, Bachelor of Surgery (MBBS) | 5 years |

-Dental sciences | Five years |
+Dental sciences | 5 years |

-Bachelors in Homeopathic Medicine and Surgery (BHMS) | Five to six years |
+Bachelor's in Homoeopathic Medicine and Surgery (BHMS) | 5-6 years |

-Biotechnology Courses | Three to four years |
+Biotechnology Courses | 3-4 years |

-Paramedical Courses | Three to four years |
+Paramedical Courses | 3-4 years |

-Agriculture Courses | Three to four years |
+Agriculture Courses | 3-4 years |

-MBBS is amongst the most commonly chosen courses by medical students after 12th.
+MBBS is among the most commonly chosen courses by medical students after 12th.
 The course duration is 4.5 years, excluding one year of rotational internship.
 Due to the high competition and difficulty level of the NEET UG exam, admission is considered very exhaustive.
 The course curriculum includes subjects such as anatomy, surgery, paediatrics, and pharmacology.

 The skills that are required of medical and health sciences practitioners who want to pursue MBBS include the ability to function in a high-pressure, fast-paced environment, being skilled in scientific research and development, being empathetic, and having good communication and interpersonal skills.